 Recently, while driving on 64 West, I saw a storm approaching and pulled over to the side of the road.
 For the next 10 minutes a huge amount of hail fell.
 Never before have I experienced my car shaking like that and the noise of the hail was deafening!
 The following week, we experienced a derecho, knocking down trees and causing power outages throughout the state.
 Our house lost power for 5 days.
 With all of the trees and limbs falling, sometimes on our neighbors’ yard, I thought it would be informative to look at Virginia laws on trees and the damage they cause.

-There is a recent Virginia Supreme Court case that address Virginia law as it relates to trees.
+There is a Virginia Supreme Court case that address Virginia law as it relates to trees.
 In Fancher v.
-Gala, Mr. Fancher brought a lawsuit against his neighbor because his sweet gum tree had become a nuisance.
+Fagella, Mr. Fancher brought a lawsuit against his neighbor because his sweet gum tree had become a nuisance.
 The tree’s roots had invaded and damaged the retaining wall between their properties.
 Debris and pavement moved by the roots were blocking Mr. Fancher’s sewer and water lines.
 Mr. Fancher also had complaints of overhanging tree branches depositing debris onto his roof and rain gutters.

 Mr. Fancher attempted to repair the retaining wall as well as the foundation of the house.
 Additionally, he cut back the overhanging branches, but none of these steps worked as the root system and the branches continued to expand.